Sorry, no results were found for this search.

 use Intervention\Image\Drivers\Gd\Driver;

-// create new manager instance with desired driver and default blending color
+// create new manager instance with desired driver and default background color

 $manager = ImageManager::usingDriver(Driver::class);